 Improving the Care of Persons with Dementia in Rural and Remote Areas

-Rural older adults with dementia face multiple disparities accessing health care services, including greater travel distances.
+Rural and remote older adults with dementia face multiple disparities accessing health care services, including greater travel distances.

 A growing area of need in health care, rural dementia care demands the attention of health care providers, researchers, and policy makers.